Summary

 Key recommendations

-• Change the regulations on councils’ collection practices to ensure people are given more time before they are required to pay an annual council tax bill.
+To transform public sector debt collection and mitigate the harms people with mental health problems and others in vulnerable circumstances face, the government should:• Change the regulations on councils’ collection practices to ensure people are given more time before they are required to pay an annual council tax bill.

 • Implement an upper limit on the "reasonable costs" that councils are allowed to charge for Liability Orders.
 This should be implemented alongside a wider, cross-government review of all court process that people in public sector debt encounter.
 This should build on the commitment from the previous parliament to review the Single Justice Procedure, a process which allows people to be prosecuted without a court hearing.